ubsicap/usx/docs/parastyles.rst

 :@style: qd
 :Added: 3.0
 :Use: Hebrew note. |br|
-	A Hebrew musical performance comment similar in content to many of the Hebrew Psalm titles (@style :ref:`d <usx-para-style_d>`), but placed at the end of the poetic section.
+	A Hebrew musical performance comment similar in content to many of the Hebrew Psalm titles (@style :ref:`d <usx-parastyle_d>`), but placed at the end of the poetic section.
 :Valid In: :ref:`usx-div_chapter`

 **Formatting Sample** - Habakkuk 3:19 (NIV)